08 Aug Research Launch!

 We are excited to announce that we have recently concluded a piece of in depth research funded by the Paul Hamlyn Foundation.
 The research was connected to our 2018 school’s tour of The Vultures’ Song and involved teachers and leaders from four primary schools based in Leeds working with us as co-researchers over an 18 month period.

-We are also delighted to share that two articles based on the research have been accepted for publication in National Drama’s Drama journal and in Leeds Beckett University’s Story Maker’s Dialogues.
+We are also delighted to share that two articles based on this research have been accepted for publication in National Drama’s Drama journal and in Leeds Beckett University’s Story Maker’s Dialogues.
 The full research is available for everyone to download from the ‘Research, Publications and Resources’ section of our website.
 We hope you enjoy reading and please do get in touch with any comments and questions you might have.